jasondlee/wildfly-micrometer-extension/README.md

 [`feature-pack/wildfly-feature-pack-build.xml`](feature-pack/wildfly-feature-pack-build.xml)
 takes care of adding the subsystem to the configuration under `<extensions>` near the end of the file where we add a dependency on the `org.wildfly.extras.micrometer` module we have defined for our subsystem.
 Galleon is smart enough to look at the dependencies of this module to bring in modules it in turn depends on.
-So in this case it will e.g. bring in the `org.wildfly.micrometer-dependency` module (or 'package' in Galleon terminology) too.

 It also configures the feature packs that we depend upon.
 Note that we have a direct dependency on `org.wildfly:wildfly-galleon-pack`.
 This in turn has a dependency on